 Rates start at $0.04 per word

-Most importantly, we're not trying to polish or perfect your book through coaching.
-This is the most exciting part of the writing journey (I think), where you have the chance to make a big mess and clean it up later in the editing process.
+Most importantly, this is judgment-free zone.
+Brainstorm Sessions are built for your messiest, weirdest, half-baked ideas.
+This is your chance to make a big mess and clean it up later in the editing process.
 We're here to explore the myriad ways you could tell your story, and to find the path through that feels right for you.

 Her supportive approach has allowed me to work as my authentic self, which has had a profound effect on my content during the proofing and copy editing process.
 She provides safety in vulnerability and has honed my skills with invaluable and constructive feedback, notably reminding me of what’s important to focus on to best foster my potential.
 Sophie has empowered me to believe in myself and create what matters, guiding me to next steps to achieve my life goals.
 So thankful for Sophie and our partnership!”